-Observed skeletal elements comprising SIHP # -7581 included long bones (femur, tibia, humerus, etc.) and ribs (see Figure 184).
-It is believed all other skeletal elements (cranium,
+Observed skeletal elements comprising SIHP # -7581 included arm and leg long bones (femur, tibia, humerus, ulna, etc.) and ribs (see Figure 185).
+It is believed all other skeletal elements (cranium, vertebrae, phalanges, etc.) are likely present beneath the meticulously stacked and sorted long bones.
+The human skeletal remains were encountered at 140 cm below the existing surface.
+SIHP # -7581 likely comprises the complete skeletal remains of an adult individual.

 Figure 182.
-Plan view of SIHP # -7580, Burial Find 5, and photo of bisected view of SIHP # -7580, Burial Find 5, and photo of bone button found in burial pit at 120 cmbs
+Plan view (top) and photo (lower left) of SIHP # -7580, Burial Find 5, and photo of bone button found in burial pit at 120 cmbs